alexpolonsky/doswah.com/moviemarch2016/index.md

 ## 8. Focus
 <figure>
 <img src="/images/moviemarch2016/8-focus.jpg">
 <figcaption>"It's about distraction.
 It's about focus.
 The brain is slow and it can't multitask.
-Tap him here, take from there.""
+Tap him here, take from there."
 </figcaption>
 </figure>